RoyTuesday/tetrelementis/README.md

 <img src='/imgs/start-screen-ver-1_0.png' title="Start screen and directions"/>

+## Development

+While first learning JavaScript, but before learning Git workflow, I spent some extra time building a Tetris clone in the browser.
+Early on, I decided to distinguish my version by assigning a chemical element to each Tetris block (or 'tetromino').
+After several weeks, I had a functional, if clunky, game with a twist of Chemistry.

+The more I learned about JavaScript, the more I realized my resulting game needed a total rehaul.
+Rather than start a new Git repository with no history of my work (or worse, continuing to work _without_ version control) I resolved to start over!

 ## Browser Support

 The game has been tested and operates correctly in the following browsers: